I was born in New Zealand, grew up in Australia, live in Denmark and now work in Sweden.

 During my master’s studies, I worked as a student research assistant in the econometrics and economic history group at the University of Southern Denmark.

-I am passionate about education, and enjoy the chance to teach students.
+I am passionate about education, and enjoy the chance to teach and advise students.
+I’ve worked on econometrics labs for master’s students, helping them to think through challenges associated with empirical studies in their thesis projects.
 I have previously served as an instructor/tutor in various bachelor’s courses.

 - 2019, 2020: Macroeconomic analysis (University of Southern Denmark)

 - 2019: Methods in dynamic economics (University of Southern Denmark)

 Professional experience (policy)

 After completing my bachelor’s studies, I worked for ten years in different levels of government in Australia.
 I started on long-form policy research at the Australian Government’s Productivity Commission, before moving to roles in the Victorian state government where much of my focus was on handling day-to-day policy issues and priorities.